devchallenges-io/curriculum/3-javascript/1-javascript/11-js-scope-closures.md

 This mechanism allows for more control over data access and manipulation within different parts of an application.
 However, it is essential to use this approach cautiously to prevent confusion about which variable is being referenced at any given time.

-In essence, understanding and managing scopes in JavaScript enables developers to write clean, maintainable, and efficient code.
-By recognizing how and when to use global variables effectively, you can avoid common pitfalls associated with them.
-Moving forward, we will dissect local and block scopes along with their intricacies to further demystify JavaScript's scope mechanics.

 ### Local Scope in JavaScript

 Local scope in JavaScript is fundamental to the language's function-based architecture.
 Whenever a new function is declared, a local scope is created.
 This scope houses variables that are accessible only within the function's body, maintaining privacy and preventing unwanted interference from outside code.